Dre Campbell Farm

 This may seem like a long commitment, but after this period, it will be one of your first springtime crops for ten or more years.

-Growing from Seed
+Growing Asparagus from Seed

 To get started, soak the seeds for 4-5 hours.
 Next, plant each seed at a depth of half an inch in fertile soil.
-You should start to see new babies in 3 to 8 weeks.
+You should start to see new seedlings in 3 to 8 weeks.

 Transplant when the seedlings are about 10 to 12 weeks old.
 Plant them 12 to 18 inches apart in rows of approximately 5 inches in fertile soil.